eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: ContractContainer._reset()

-    Called by :ref:`rpc._notify_registry <api-network-rpc-notify-registry>` when the local chain has been reset.
-All ``Contract`` objects are removed from the container and marked as :ref:`reverted <api-contract-reverted>`.
+    Called by :func:`rpc._notify_registry <brownie.network.rpc._notify_registry>` when the local chain has been reset.
+All :func:`Contract <brownie.network.contract.Contract>` objects are removed from the container and marked as :func:`reverted <Contract._reverted>`.

 .. py:classmethod:: ContractContainer._revert(height)

-    Called by :ref:`rpc._notify_registry <api-network-rpc-notify-registry>` when the local chain has been reverted to a block height greater than zero.
-Any ``Contract`` objects that no longer exist are removed from the container and marked as :ref:`reverted <api-contract-reverted>`.
+    Called by :func:`rpc._notify_registry <brownie.network.rpc._notify_registry>` when the local chain has been reverted to a block height greater than zero.
+Any :func:`Contract <brownie.network.contract.Contract>` objects that no longer exist are removed from the container and marked as :func:`reverted <Contract._reverted>`.

-.. _api-network-contract:

 Contract and ProjectContract
 ----------------------------

-``Contract`` and ``ProjectContract`` are both used to call or send transactions to smart contracts.
+:func:`Contract <brownie.network.contract.Contract>` and :func:`ProjectContract <brownie.network.contract.ProjectContract>` are both used to call or send transactions to smart contracts.

-* ``Contract`` objects are instantiated directly and only require an ABI.
+* :func:`Contract <brownie.network.contract.Contract>` objects are instantiated directly and only require an ABI.
 They are used for calls to existing contracts that exist outside of a project.
-* ``ProjectContract`` objects are created by calls to ``ContractContainer.deploy``.
+* :func:`ProjectContract <brownie.network.contract.ProjectContract>` objects are created by calls to :func:`ContractContainer.deploy <ContractContainer.deploy>`.
 Because they are compiled and deployed directly by Brownie, they provide much greater debugging capability.

 These classes have identical APIs.